Payback (2020)

-The 2020 Payback was the sixth and final Payback professional wrestling pay-per-view and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on August 30, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
-It was the first Payback held since the 2017 event, but was the final Payback as no further events were scheduled.
+The 2020 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the sixth Payback and took place on August 30, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the first Payback held since 2017 and the final until 2023.
 The theme of the event was wrestlers seeking payback against their opponents.

-The card consisted of eight matches, including one on the Kickoff pre-show.
-In the main event, a returning Roman Reigns, in his first match since February 2020, defeated defending champion "The Fiend" Bray Wyatt and Braun Strowman, who Reigns pinned, in a No Holds Barred Triple Threat match to win SmackDown's Universal Championship.
+Eight matches were contested at the event, including one on the Kickoff pre-show.
+In the main event, a returning Roman Reigns, in his first match since February 2020, defeated defending champion "The Fiend" Bray Wyatt and Braun Strowman, who Reigns pinned, in a No Holds Barred triple threat match to win SmackDown's Universal Championship, a reign that would continue until April 7, 2024 and become the tenth longest in the company's history.
 In the preceding match, Rey Mysterio and Dominik Mysterio defeated Seth Rollins and Murphy.
 In other prominent matches, Keith Lee defeated Randy Orton, and Nia Jax and Shayna Baszler defeated Bayley and Sasha Banks to win the WWE Women's Tag Team Championship.

-This event is notable for marking the beginning of Roman Reigns' second reign as Universal Champion, which currently stands as the longest reign in the championship's history, the fifth-longest world championship reign in WWE history, and the longest WWE world championship reign of the modern era.
+This event is notable for marking the beginning of Roman Reigns' second and final reign as Universal Champion, which stands as the longest reign in the championship's history at 1,316 days, the fourth-longest world championship reign in WWE history, and the longest reign for any WWE championship since 1988.

 Production

 Background

-Payback was a pay-per-view (PPV) and WWE Network event that was established by WWE in 2013.
-The concept of the event was the wrestlers seeking payback against their opponents.
-The event ran annually from 2013 to 2017; the 2017 event was also a Raw-exclusive show, but following WrestleMania 34 in 2018, WWE discontinued brand-exclusive pay-per-views, resulting in the reduction of yearly PPVs produced, thus also discontinuing Payback.
-During the August 14, 2020, episode of SmackDown, it was announced that Payback had been reinstated and would be held on August 30.
-The sixth event in the Payback chronology, the 2020 event featured wrestlers from both the Raw and SmackDown brands.
+Payback is a professional wrestling event that was established by WWE in 2013.
+The concept of the event is the wrestlers seeking payback against their opponents.
+The event ran annually from 2013 to 2017; the 2017 event was also a Raw-exclusive event.
+Payback was expected to return in 2018 for SmackDown, but following WrestleMania 34 in April that year, WWE discontinued brand-exclusive pay-per-views, resulting in the reduction of yearly PPVs produced, thus also discontinuing Payback.
+During the August 14 episode of SmackDown, it was announced that Payback had been reinstated and would be held on August 30.
+The sixth Payback featured wrestlers from the Raw and SmackDown brand divisions.
+The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.